modernweb-dev/web/docs/docs/dev-server/plugins/esbuild.md

   order: 2
 ---

+# Dev Server esbuild

-Plugin for using [esbuild](https://github.com/evanw/esbuild) in the dev server.
+Plugin for using [esbuild](https://github.com/evanw/esbuild) in web dev server and web test runner.

-esbuild is a blazing fast build tool, and can be used to transform TS and JSX to JS.
+[esbuild](https://github.com/evanw/esbuild) is a blazing fast build tool, and can be used for example to transform TS and JSX to JS.
 It can also transform modern JS to older JS for older browsers.

 ## Usage